MuratTunc/backend/main-service/Readme.md

 Step 4: Run Your Go Service
 go run cmd/main.go

-This will start your service on the specified port (8080 in this case), and you should see a log message indicating that the server is running, like:
+This will start your service on the specified port (8080 in this case), and you should see a log message indicating that the server is running.